-Check the Department of Immigration and Citizenship website immi.gov.au for visa details.
+Check the Department of Home Affairs website immi.homeaffairs.gov.au for visa details.

 Extend your stay with "specified work"

-If you hold a Working Holiday visa (Subclass 417) and undertake "specified work" in regional Victoria for at least three months, you may be eligible for an additional 12-month visa.
+If you hold a Working Holiday visa (Subclass 417) and undertake "specified work" in regional Victoria for at least three months, you may be eligible for a second and third 12-month visa.

 - plant and animal cultivation (e.g. harvesting and/or packing fruit)